What is the purpose of fireplace tools?

 Bellows or a blow poke:

 A bellows and blow poke (or blow poker) both serve to bring extra oxygen into the fire to enliven a smouldering fire.
 A blow poke, blow poker is the most effective way to stoke a fire after it has been burning for a while.
 Effective, because you can inject a concentrated blast of fresh air into the middle of the fire through the long pipe and the small hole.
 The advantage of a blow poke is thereby that you stay at a safe distance.
 Often, the blowpipe also serves as a poker.
-Incidentally, we sell few antique bellows because their quality is often a problem.
+Incidentally, we sell few antique bellows because there are relatively few of them around and because quality is often a problem.
 This is almost never the case with the wrought-iron blow pokers.

 Something to store the fireplace tools